Skip to content

 Status of the person

-The possession of things can also be a crime depending upon characteristics of the person.
+Characteristics of the person: Some people are more equal than others, if these laws are to be believed.
+The possession of things can also be made into a crime depending upon characteristics of the person.
 So, certain government officials may be above the law, according to the law.
 But a felon in possession case could depend upon whether the government has evidence that the person was prohibited to possess; and of course, whether their evidence is correct.
 It may not be.

 Identity

 A basic element of any crime is identity.
-So, first, did anyone commit a crime?
-If so, who did?
+So, first, if someone did commit a crime, who did?

 The prohibited act